Director of OperationsAdministration

 Elizabeth is the Director of Operations at EBTCS.

-Elizabeth received her undergraduate degree in psychology with honors from the University of Washington.
-From early on, she knew she wanted to pursue a career in clinical psychology and upon her admittance to the University of Washington, began volunteering in psychology research labs.
-She spent time looking at parent-child interactions and how parents influence children’s self-regulation.
-Also during this time, Elizabeth distinguished herself by becoming a part of the psychology honors program.
-With this unique opportunity, she had the chance to design her own research study and looked at the effects of social anxiety on mindfulness and interpersonal functioning.
+Elizabeth received her Bachelor of Science in Psychology with Honors from the University of Washington.
+During her time at UW, she volunteered in several psychology research labs.
+She spent time coding parent-child interactions and child behaviors during self-regulation tasks.
+With her unique opportunity in the honors program, she had the chance to design her own research study and looked at the effects of social anxiety on mindfulness and interpersonal functioning informed by Functional Analytic Psychotherapy (FAP).